 The results such a review may indicate gaps or deficiencies in a company’s compliance program, such as potential regulatory violations and incomplete data security requirements.
 By identifying gaps, corrective action can be taken proactively to mitigate risk.

 For the mortgage industry, we offer extensive compliance and quality control expertise.
-Our expert team includes a former deputy superintendent from the New York State Department of Financial Services.
-For nearly fifteen years, she oversaw the activities of banking and non-banking institutions including mortgage bankers and brokers in New York State.
 Below is a list of select services and experience.

 • Quality Control and Compliance

 • Adherence to FHA policies and procedures